The AI Doesn't Read Words. It Reads Numbers.

 "smart" = #28,644

-This means token counts aren't directly comparable across models.
-A "1M token" context in one model doesn't hold the same amount of real text as a "1M token" context in another.
+This means token counts aren't directly comparable across models — a "1M token" context in one model doesn't hold the same amount of real text as in another.

 Special Tokens: The Hidden Language

 Beyond regular text tokens, every model uses special tokens — reserved entries that signal structure, boundaries, and roles.
-You don't type them, but they're always there, and they count against your token budget.
+You don't type them, but they're always there, and they count against your budget:

 See It in Code (Python)